inckie/AnotherGlass/README.md

 3. Select Bluetooth connection mode in the phone application.
 4. Start service on Glass and choose `Bluetooth`.

-For WiFi mode:
+For Wi-Fi mode:
 1. Ensure Glass and phone are on the same network, or use phone hotspot.
 2. Start service on Glass and choose `Wi-Fi`, or `Scan Barcode` to provide an explicit server IP.
 3. If QR scan succeeds, the scanned IP is remembered and shown as a quick reconnect option.

 ### Google Glass Enterprise Edition

-Uses WiFi to connect to the phone.
+Uses Wi-Fi to connect to the phone.
 Bluetooth is not supported (it has issues connecting from UI on latest firmware, and can only be connected from hidden Applications settings on my device, but disconnects often).

-1. Setup and start WiFi hotspot on the phone.
+1. Setup and start Wi-Fi hotspot on the phone.
-2. Connect the Glass to the phone's WiFi hotspot.
+2. Connect the Glass to the phone's Wi-Fi hotspot.
 3. Install both applications.
-4. Select WiFi connection mode in the mobile application.
+4. Select Wi-Fi connection mode in the mobile application.
 5. Toggle service switch on the phone application to start Host Service.
 Accept the permissions requests.
 6. Run AnotherGlass application the Glass device from the launcher.
 Accept the permission requests.

 Connection service keeps running in the background even if application is closed.
 Use swipe up or two fingers swipe down gestures to stop the service when in the application.

-Without using a hotspot, if both devices are on the same WiFi network, you can generate a QR code with the phone local IP address and scan it on the Glass by long-pressing the Service state card and selecting `Barcode` option.
+Without using a hotspot, if both devices are on the same Wi-Fi network, you can generate a QR code with the phone local IP address and scan it on the Glass by long-pressing the Service state card and selecting `Barcode` option.

 To enable GPS location passthrough on the Glass you will need to give the applicationMOCK_LOCATION permission.
 Run ADB command `adb shell appops set com.damn.anotherglass.glass.ee android:mock_location allow`, or tap on the Map card to open Developer settings and set AnotherGlass as GPS mocking application.
 Restart the service after the change.